Devil's Lottery

-Devil's Lottery is a 1932 American pre-Code drama film directed by Sam Taylor and written by Guy Bolton.
-The film stars Elissa Landi, Victor McLaglen, Alexander Kirkland, Ralph Morgan, Paul Cavanagh and Barbara Weeks.
+Devil's Lottery is a 1932 American pre-Code drama film directed by Sam Taylor and starring Elissa Landi, Victor McLaglen, Alexander Kirkland, Ralph Morgan, Paul Cavanagh and Barbara Weeks.
 The film was released on March 27, 1932, by Fox Film Corporation.
+The screenplay was based on the 1931 novel The Devil's Lottery by Nalbro Bartley.

 Plot

 In England a group of sweepstakes winners are invited to a weekend party at a lavish country estate.
 Murder, heartbreak, and betrayal soon follow.